codyph/coder-swag/README.md

 ## Description
 Mock store application.
-Each category has their own full selection of clothing.
+Each category has their own full selection of products.

 ## Screenshots